schmittnieto/schmittnieto.github.io/_posts/2025-01-25-azure-local-lifecycle.md

 The update process in Azure Local (starting with version 23H2) is straightforward and easy to manage from an administrative perspective.
 In this section, I’ll walk you through how this process works, its phases, and the key considerations to keep in mind before applying updates.

 Spoiler alert: The information I’m sharing is a mix of official documentation (from Microsoft and some OEMs) and my personal experience since the product launched in February 2024.
-For the sake of brevity, I won’t dive into specific scenarios like **SDN** or updates for **Stretch Clusters**—and yes, while Stretch Clusters aren’t available in this version, there’s a **Rack-Aware option**, which I also won’t cover here.
+For the sake of brevity, I won’t dive into specific scenarios like **SDN** or updates for **Stretch Clusters**, and yes, while Stretch Clusters aren’t available in this version, there’s a **Rack-Aware option**, which I also won’t cover here.

 ### Azure Local Updates